isthatm/leet/README.md

 # leet
-This repo is created for practicing DS and algorithm
+I created this repo to practice DS and algorithm problems posted on LeetCode